 Citizens On Patrol

-Citizens On Patrol Program (COPP)
+History of Cincinnati’s Citizens on Patrol Program (COPP)

 The Cincinnati Citizens on Patrol Program (COPP) was proposed by several Cincinnati City Council members in 1997.
 The program was modeled after one in Fort Worth, Texas.
 City Council approved the initial use of $35,000.00 in Federal Local Law Enforcement Block Grant money for the implementation of the pilot program.

 The responsibility for developing the program was assigned to the Community Oriented Policing (COP) Coordinator.
 The responsibility for administering and coordinating the neighborhood-based program was assigned to the District Commanders.

 Three target neighborhoods in Cincinnati were chosen for the pilot project: Bond Hill (Still operating), Madisonville (Still operating), and South Fairmount (Disbanded).
 Council members and police officers attended community meetings in each of the three neighborhoods to explain the project and solicit volunteers.
 Application forms were developed and sent to the volunteers, along with a letter of explanation by the COPP Coordinator.